Chef executive and restaurateur

-Anne-Sophie Pic is a world-renowned chef and the only current French female chef to hold three Michelin stars.
+Anne-Sophie Pic is the most decorated Michelin starred female chef in the world, currently holding ten Michelin stars across her restaurants.
 For several generations her family has played an integral part in the history of French cuisine.
 Her family’s restaurant Maison de Pic in Valence originally won three Michelin stars under her grandfather Andre in 1934 and later, after her father became involved, he also gained the honour of achieving three Michelin stars for the restaurant.

 Initially rejecting the family trade, Anne-Sophie did not consider life as a chef until the age of 23.
 Following the sudden loss of her father and subsequently the restaurants third star in 1995, Anne-Sophie took to the kitchen and with no formal training managed to steer the restaurant back towards this extraordinary achievement, gaining three stars of her own in 2007.

 Anne-Sophie’s signature style cannot be found in a single dish but rather in her imaginative approach.
 Continually exploring and creating complex new flavour combinations, her love of experimenting with undervalued ingredients and flavours such as beetroot, turnip and cabbage – have contributed to some of her most interesting dishes.
 With the opening of La Dame de Pic London, Anne-Sophie is delighted to be able to share her passion and creativity with a new audience and introduce her unique culinary identity to the London food scene.

 Hailing from Peru, Evens’ flair for fine gastronomy began at an early age, where he attended culinary school in Lima before moving stateside, joining The Hyatt Hotel in Florida as an intern.